May 2012 Draft Page 1 of 5

 student completes high school:

-“To develop a thorough understanding of scientific explanations of the world, student
+“To develop a thorough understanding of scientific explanations of the world, students

 need sustained opportunities to work with and develop the underlying ideas and to